llvm/llvm-project/clang/docs/analyzer/checkers.rst

 ENV31-C:
 Rule is about the possible problem with `main` function's third argument, environment pointer, "envp".
-When enviornment array is modified using some modification function such as putenv, setenv or others, It may happen that memory is reallocated, however "envp" is not updated to reflect the changes and points to old memory region.
+When environment array is modified using some modification function such as putenv, setenv or others, It may happen that memory is reallocated, however "envp" is not updated to reflect the changes and points to old memory region.